businessdrewski-hash/Drewski-Sync-Guardian/README.md

 Existing Sync Guardian mappings and settings should remain in the OBS plugin configuration directory.

-## Building with GitHub Actions

-The repository includes a Windows build workflow.

-1. Upload the repository files to GitHub.
-2. Open **Actions → Build Sync Guardian for Windows**.
-3. Run the workflow or wait for it to start after a commit.
-4. Open the successful workflow run.
-5. Download the Windows x64 artifact from the **Artifacts** section.
-6. Follow the installation steps above.

-No local Visual Studio, CMake, Qt, or OBS SDK installation is required when using GitHub Actions.

 ## Troubleshooting

 ### Sync Guardian is not listed under Docks